opencord/docs/prereqs/k8s-multi-node.md

 * Export the k8s configuration file path as environment variable to let the user access a specific deployment

+## Prepare for the Kubespray installation

+Before starting the installation make sure that

+* The development/management machine has password-less access to the target machine(s), meaning the public key of the development/management machine has been copied in the authorization_keys files on the target machines.
+If you don't know how to do a script called *copy-ssh-keys.sh* is provided.
+To copy your public key to a target machine run *./copy-ssh-keys.sh TARGET_MACHINE_IP*.
+Repeat this procedure for each target machine.
+* All target machines don't mount any swap partition.
+It's easy as simply installing Ubuntu without a swap partition or -once the OS is already installed- commenting out the corresponding line in */etc/fstab* and reboot.

 ## Install Kubespray

 The following example assumes that